phyotkha/2800-202410-BBY13/README.md

 ├── public                      # Public folder; contains resources, such as css files, images ├── views                       # Views folder; contains ejs files ├── .gitignore                  # Git ignore file
-├── databaseConnection.js       #
+├── databaseConnection.js       # databaseConnection.js, allow for the database connection with mongodb
 ├── index.js                    # Main JS file to start the application ├── package-lock.json           # Includes dependencies for app to run
 ├── package.json                # Includes dependencies for app to run
-├── utils.js                    #
+├── utils.js                    # utils.js file, removes the need for the use of "/public"
-└── README.md                   #
+└── README.md                   # Readme file

 It has the following subfolders and files:
 ├── .git                        # Folder for git repo